CIS 1.5 Introduction to Programming Using C++ Fall 2009

 Up to 10 (possibly long) programs.
 At least 8 may be required in order to get a C or above.

-Never hand in code written by anybody else.
+Never submit code written by anybody else.

 Assignments must be submitted before the beginning of class.